Piebald-AI/awesome-gemini-cli/README.md

 - [gcli-hotkey](https://github.com/hexcreator/gcli-hotkey) - Creates an awesome hotkey to open up Gemini CLI in whichever window you used the hotkey in.
 - [gemini-cli-container](https://github.com/samhann/gemini-cli-container) - A comprehensive DevContainer setup for Google's Gemini CLI, designed to provide a secure, fully-featured development environment.

+# SDKs

+- [ai-sdk-provider-gemini-cli](https://github.com/ben-vargas/ai-sdk-provider-gemini-cli) - A community provider for the Vercel AI SDK that enables using Google's Gemini models through the Gemini CLI library.

 ## API Bridges & Proxies

+- [gemini-openai-proxy](https://github.com/Brioch/gemini-openai-proxy) - Gemini CLI wrapper that can serve Google Gemini 2.5 Pro (or Flash) through an OpenAI-compatible API.
+Plug-and-play with clients that already speak OpenAI like SillyTavern, llama.cpp, LangChain, the VS Code Cline extension, etc.
 - [gemini-cli-openai](https://github.com/GewoonJaap/gemini-cli-openai) - Transform Google's Gemini models into OpenAI-compatible endpoints using Cloudflare Workers, powered the same infrastructure that drives the official Gemini CLI.
 - [gemini-cli-proxy](https://github.com/nettee/gemini-cli-proxy) - OpenAI-compatible API wrapper for Gemini CLI as an OpenAI-compatible API service, allowing you to enjoy the free Gemini 2.5 Pro model through API!
 - [CLIProxyAPI](https://github.com/luispater/CLIProxyAPI) - Wrap Gemini CLI as an OpenAI/Gemini/Claude compatible API service, allowing you to enjoy the free Gemini 2.5 Pro model through API.